Hderek22/hello-world/README.md

 # hello-world

 My name is Derek Hall.
-I am currently enrolled in Fintech Bootcamp at UNCC to in order to become an infamous Hacker!

 :-)

 Thank you for reading my readme file.